Giveth/vaultcontract/README.md

-# vault
+# Vault

-This contract is designed to keep Ether inside.
-The output of the ether can be triggered only by a closed set of accounts.
-And the real payment is delayed by a configurable time.
-During this deley, a security guard (if defined) can cancel the payment.

-The contract also implements a ScapeHatch mechanism to transfer all the funds to a secure address in case of an emergency.
+This contract is designed to hold ether safely and automate payments to a pre-approved white list of recipients.
+While this contract is still being tested ether will generally come straight from a trusted Multisig as a safety precaution, but once fully tested and optimized this contract will be a safe place to store funds equipped with optional variable time delays to allow for an optional escape hatch to be utilized if necessary.

-### constructing a scapeHatch
+### Constructor

-This is the constructor for the Vault

    function Vault(
         address _escapeCaller,
         address _escapeDestination,
         uint _absoluteMinTimeLock,
         uint _timeLock,
         address _securityGuard,
         uint _maxSecurityGuardDelay)

+In the constructor of the Vault, you assign:

+`_escapeCaller`: The account/contract (ideally one account given to several trusted individuals) given the power to call the escape hatch in the case of an emergency; `owner` can also call .
+The escape hatch is optional and can be removed by setting the `_escapeCaller` to 0x0.

+`_escapeDestination`: The account/contract (Ideally a trusted multisig that does not include anyone hodling the key for `escapeCaller`.

+`_absoluteMinTimeLock`: The absolute minimum number of seconds that is required for a payment from the vault to be delayed before it can be executed (giving time for the escape hatch to be called or for `owner` to reject the payment).

+`_timeLock`: The default number of seconds payments are delayed.

+`_securityGuard`: The account/contract (ideally one account given to several trusted individuals) given the power to delay payments in the case of payment disputes.
+The Security Guard Feature is optional and can be removed by setting the `_securityGuard` to 0x0.

+`_maxSecurityGuardDelay`: The absolute maximum number of seconds that `securityGuard` is able to delay a payment  for a payment from the vault to be delayed before it can be executed (giving time for the escape hatch to be called).

-### receive Ether
+### Loading the Vault with Ether

-Ether can be sended directly to the contract or by calling
+This version of the vault only holds ether, it can be sent directly to the vault (the fall back fucntion) or by calling `receiveEther()`

-    receiveEther()

-### Managing the list of authorized accounts
+### Managing the White List of Authorized Spending Accounts

-The owner can add or remove accounts that can ask for payments.
+The owner can add or remove accounts/contracts that are allowed to ask for payments from the `allowedSpenders[]` mapping.
 To do so, the owner can call:

     function authorizeSpender(address _spender, bool _authorize)

+`_authorize` is set to `true` if the owner wants to add `_spender` to the white list or is set `false` if the owner wants to remove `_spender` from the white list.

-### Preparing and executing a payment
+### Preparing and Executing a payment

-Authorized accounts can call

-    function authorizePayment(address _recipient, uint _value, bytes _data, uint _minPayTime) returns(uint);
+The addresses in the `allowedSpenders[]` map are authorized to create payments from the Vault by calling:

+    function authorizePayment(
+        string _description,
+        address _recipient,
+        uint _amount,
+        uint _paymentDelay
+    ) returns(uint)

+`_description`: Brief description of the payment `_recipient`: Address that can call `collectAuthorizedPayment()` and recipient of the payment.
+`_amount`: Amount to be paid in wei
+`_paymentDelay`: Number of seconds the payment is to be delayed, if this value is less than the default `timeLock` then `timeLock` determines the number of seconds the payment is delayed.

-To execute the payment this method must be called after the _minPayTime.
-Thus method can be called by any body.
+To execute the payment `collectAuthorizedPayment()` can be called after the time delay (described as a UNIX time by `earliestPayTime`)

-    function collectAuthorizedPayment(uint _idPayment)

-Any body can query the payments
+The vault records authorized payments on the blockchain; they can be accessed by:

-    function numberOfPayments() constant returns (uint);
+    function numberOfPayments() constant returns (uint)

     function payment(uint _idPayment)

-### Delaying a payment
+### Delaying a Payment

-The security guard can delay any payment by calling:
+To allow the `owner` and the`escapeHatchCaller` time to take any action necessary in the case of a questionable payment, `securityGuard` can delay any payment by calling:

-    function delayPayment(uint _idPayment) onlyGuardianOrOwner
+    function delayPayment(uint _idPayment) onlySecurityGuard

-This should be enough to allow the owner or the scapeHatcher to take any action if necessary.

-Of course the security guard can be also 0x

-The owner can change the security guard by calling
+The `owner` can change reassign `securityGuard` by calling

-    function changeGuardian(address _newGuardian) onlyOwner
+   function setSecurityGuard(address _newSecurityGuard)

 and can also cancel any payment by calling

     function cancelPayment(uint _idPayment) onlyOwner

-### Change congigurable timelock
+### Change the Timelock Requirement

-The owner can change the minimum time delay to do the payments by calling:
+`owner` can change the minimum time delay for payments by calling:

     function changeTimelock(uint _newTimeLock) onlyOwner

-There is an harcoded absolute minimum time that even the owner can not change.
-To change this absolute minimum, A new deployment of the contract would be needed
+However `owner` can not lower the time delay below the hardcoded `_absoluteMinTimeLock` set when the Vault was deployed

-### Change the owner of the contract
+### Change the Owner

-Owner can transfer ownership of the contract by calling
+The `owner` can reassign it’s role to another address (or remove the role of `owner` completely by reassiging it’s role to 0x0) by calling:

     function changeOwner(address _newOwner) onlyOwner

-### Escape hatch mechanism
+### The Escape Hatch Mechanism

-A escapeHatch mechanism can be configured so that `escapeCaller` can call the function `escapeHatch()` and all the funds will be transfered to `escapeDestination`
+The Escape Hatch Mechanism is configured in the constructor so that `escapeCaller` can call the function `escapeHatch()` and all the ether in the vault will be transferred to `escapeDestination`

-`escapeCaller`can be changed by the owner or the scapeCaller by calling this function:
+The `escapeHatchCaller`can be changed by `owner` or `escapeCaller` by calling:

-    function changeScapeCaller(address _newEscapeCaller) onlyOwnerOrScapeCaller
+   function changeEscapeCaller(address _newEscapeCaller)